dashingsoft/pyarmor/docs/reference/errors.rst

      -
    * -
      - RuntimeError: Resource temporarily unavailable
-     - When using option ``-e`` to obfusate the script, the obfuscated script need connect to `NTP`_ server to check expire date.
+     - When using option ``-e`` to obfuscate the script, the obfuscated script need connect to `NTP`_ server to check expire date.
 If network is not available, or something is wrong with network, it raises this error.

        Solutions: